INAUGURAL (2017) CHAPBOOK CONTEST: "URGENCY"

 CONGRATULATIONS TO OUR WINNER!

-Abigail's poem "Executive Order" will be published fall 2018 in Read Water: An Anthology.
+Abigail's poem "Executive Order" will be published Feb 2019 in Read Water: An Anthology.

 Abigail Chabitnoy earned her MFA in poetry at Colorado State University and was a 2016 Peripheral Poets fellow.
 Her poems have appeared or are forthcoming in Hayden’s Ferry Review, Tin House, Gulf Coast, Pleiades, Tinderbox Poetry Journal, Nat Brut, Red Ink, and Mud City, and she has written reviews for Colorado Review and the Volta blog.
 She is an enrolled descendant of the Koniag Corporation and member of the Tangirnaq Native Village in Kodiak, Alaska.
 She grew up in Pennsylvania and currently resides in Colorado, where she is a research associate for a consulting firm specializing in supporting indigenous self-determination.
 Her debut poetry collection, How to Dress a Fish, is forthcoming from Wesleyan University Press in Fall 2018.

 1st Runner-Up, 2nd Runner-Up & Finalists will also be published in Read Water: An Anthology fall of 2018.

 1ST RUNNER-UP: "Contrapuntal" by Gloria Munoz / 2ND RUNNER-UP: "Over Bones" by Brigit Truex